 Usually, when we think of millet, we envision birdseed.
 However, this crunchy, high-protein grain is delicious as a sandwich spread when it’s combined with spicy buffalo sauce and creamy vegan ranch dressing.
 The consistency is slightly cheese-like, and the flavor is out of this world!
 You can make the buffalo sauce as mild or spicy as your heart desires.

 It’s May already, which means the official beginning of barbeque season!
 Some of you might be catching whiffs of your neighbor’s meat-based cuisine and wondering what on earth you can cook that didn’t come from an animal.
 Fear not, because we’ve got you covered with these delightful tofu/melon/pepper skewers!
 The marinade is light but zesty, due to the inclusion of red pepper flakes, and the heat from your grill will impart a subtle crispiness to the tofu.

 Sometimes, you want to whip up a delicious, filling vegan meal without a lot of fuss and expense.
 Maybe you have less than an hour to prepare a dish that your whole family — or table of friends — will love.
 Never fear!
 This stellar red bean-based dish utilizes cauliflower “rice.”
 In other words, the finely shredded cauliflower looks like rice, and its texture is quite similar.
 You and your guests will be amazed!
 The whole process is much easier than you might think.

+A lot of beer and wine is not vegan, let alone gluten-free and vegan!
+Here are some fully gluten-free vegan beers and wines!
 The beginning of winter is often a time of celebration, as we chase away the gloom with eating, drinking, and socializing.
 Some of us opt for a more “hygge” approach and like to cuddle up by the fire alone, or with someone we love, wrapped in a cozy blanket.
 A good vegan beer or wine is perfect for either scenario.